Skip to the content.

 coredump, data, coredump, 0x7F0000, 0x10000,

-The SafeBoot partition is also automatically booted wen the firmware is missing.
+The SafeBoot partition is also automatically booted when the firmware is missing.

 How it works